fastrgv/CoTerminalApps/README.md

 ===============================================================
 ## Introduction

-CoTerminalApps is a collection of non-graphical, colored-ascii-character puzzles & games that run in a commandline terminal on msWindows, OS-X and Gnu/Linux.
-Now with sound but still extremely portable.
+CoTerminalApps is a portable collection of non-graphical, colored-ascii-character puzzles & games that run in a commandline terminal on Windows, OS-X and Gnu/Linux.
+Now with sound.

 Has runtime-priority control of console terminal, if needed.

-Rebuildable using the free GNAT GPL Ada compiler.
+Rebuildable using the free AdaCore GNAT Ada compiler.

 Includes rpn(calculator), cpac(Pacman), cfrog(Frogger) and 10 puzzle games that use ascii characters only:  crush(rush-hour), cslid(klotski), c7(flat7), caz(flatAZ), csok(sokoban), chio(hole-in-one), chio4(hole-in-one+4), c9(nine), cdd(dirty-dozen), cpan(panama);